-Based on the appropriate maintenance of the real values of costs over the period KPMG recommends that Seqwater's cost escalator for other materials and services be accepted.
+Based on the appropriate maintenance of the real values of costs over the period, KPMG recommends that Seqwater's cost escalator for other materials and services be accepted.

-8.5.5 Insurance
+8.9.5 Insurance

 Insurance costs are one of the less significant contributors to total operational expenditure proposed by Seqwater.
-For example, in 2018-19, such costs comprised 2% of Seqwater's total operating costs.
+For example, in 2018-19, such costs comprised two per cent of Seqwater's total operating costs.